Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Introduction

 We first investigate ARQ as an inference-time scaffold on top of existing reasoning LLMs on three challenging math benchmarks, showing that good stepping stones exist and that the \textit{best stones} greatly improve the solver’s success rate by $13\%$ on average (\cref{sec:good-stone}).
 We then demonstrate that these improvements are \textit{transferable}: good stepping stones are broadly helpful across multiple solvers with various levels of performance, and the gains are not due to overfitting to a specific solver~(\cref{sec:transfer}).
 With this evidence, we establish stepping stone generation as a meaningful post-training task.
 Here, we score a given stepping stone using the expected reward of the solver when solving the target problem conditioned on this stone.
-We rate generations from existing LLMs with this score function and curate both a dataset of high-quality stepping stones and a preference dataset for post-training.
+We rate generations from existing LLMs with this score function, and curate a dataset for post-training.
 We show that additional post-training on this dataset substantially improves the ability of LLMs to ask effective stepping stone questions~(\cref{sec:post-train}).
-As a final experiment, we evaluate ARQ with multiple stepping stones generated sequentially or recursively using both off-the-shelf and post-trained models (\cref{sec:more-stones}).
-We find that generated stepping stones improve performance in both average and best-case scenarios.
-We thus believe that ARQ offers an encouraging step into an underexplored research direction: what questions are worth asking, and what principled methods can train LLMs to generate questions that are most constructive and beneficial for a given downstream task?
+Finally, we extend ARQ to generate multiple stepping stones sequentially or recursively using both off-the-shelf and post-trained models (\cref{sec:more-stones}), where we find that additional stepping stones can further improve performance.
+We thus believe that ARQ offers an encouraging step into an underexplored research direction: what questions are worth asking, and what principled methods can train LLMs to generate those questions that are most beneficial for a given downstream task?